infinitytmbots/discortics-docs/src/docs/settings/verification.md

 By enabling, we're granted the permission to store the IP address of users that verify through Discortics.
 Each ip is stored in a highly secure database whose access is restricted to the owner of Discortics.
 :::

+# How does this work?
+When a user joins your server, they are dmed the link they will have to click in-order to verify their account.
+The link directs to the verification section in our dashboard which will further analyze the user.

 ## Enable/Disable

   | Command | Description |